-The scaled isochores can be exported using write-scaled-input-isochores and write-scaled-input-SD-isochores.
-If the seismic envelope consist of depth surfaces (no travel times given) then <reflector must be set to yes for this option to have any effect.
+The scaled isochores can be exported using <write-scaled-input-isochores> and <write-scaled-input-SD-isochores>.
+If the seismic envelope consist of depth surfaces (no travel times given) then <reflector> must be set to yes for this option to have any effect.
 Argument: Real in [0, 1].
-Default: No default.